Physical Geography and Ecosystem Science, General - Master Programme

 Master's programme · 2 years · 120 credits

 Do you long to work to ensure the balance of nature and a sustainable society?
 The Master’s programme in Physical Geography and Ecosystem Science gives you the high level of expertise to work on issues in spatial planning and areas relating to the environment, nature and climate change.
-As a student, the programme prepares you for jobs in both societal sectors and the business sector.

 This Master’s (120 credits) programme gives you specialised knowledge in the physical geography subjects of land and vegetation, terrain forms and ecosystems, water and climate, environment and global changes.
 There are several options for specialisation.
 During the programme, you can choose to specialise in, for example, environmental and climate systems, global environmental issues and global cycles, environmental analysis methods, GIS with an environmental orientation or remote sensing with an environmental orientation.

 The programme is conducted in English.
 Many of the lecturers are also researchers.
 At our department, research focuses on climate and environmental issues both locally and globally and mainly using an interdisciplinary approach.
 Our researchers have a very extensive international network of contacts and carry out field studies in many countries.